codr7/sharpl/README.md

 Sharpl.EvalError: repl@1:2 Check failed: expected T, actual 0!
 ```

-Take a look at the [test suite](https://github.com/codr7/sharpl/blob/main/tests/all-tests.sl) for examples.
+Have a look at the [test suite](https://github.com/codr7/sharpl/blob/main/tests/all-tests.sl) for examples.

 ## benchmarks
 `bench` may be used to measure the number of milliseconds it takes to repeat a block of code N times with warmup.